microsoft/onnxruntime/docs/webnn.md

 > Chromium based browsers can currently support WebNN, but will depend on the individual browser's implementation status.

 ## Model support

+You can a set of demos and examples applications on our [Developer Preview Site](https://microsoft.github.io/webnn-developer-preview/).

 ### GPU (Preview):
 When running on GPUs, WebNN currently supports the following models: